-1.11.7 OUTLANDINGS
+1.12.6 OUTLANDINGS

-Outlandings shall be scored zero, unless specifically stated at the briefing.
-If a pilot lands away from the goal field or from base he must inform the organisers by telephone, with the minimum of delay and at the latest by the closing time of the task.
+Out landings shall be scored zero, unless specifically stated at the briefing.
+If a pilot lands away from the goal field or from base he must inform the organizers by telephone, with the minimum of delay and at the latest by the closing time of the task.
 He may break the fuel tank seal and fly home or return by road.